LIYSF Staff Ambassador speaks about her experience at LIYSF

 Krsna, tell us a bit about yourself

 Hey guys!
 My name is Krsna, I am of Indian origin but was born in Malta, and am currently studying Medicine in the U.K. I was lucky enough to attend LIYSF in the summer of 2014, after having participated in the Malta Student Science Forum, and deciding then that I wanted to take my interest further and be part of a global forum – LIYSF seemed to be the perfect opportunity for this, and I have not looked back since!

 I am currently in the first year of my MBBS course, at the University of East Anglia in Norwich, and must admit I am loving every minute of it.
-It has greatly deepened my interests into all aspects of health, igniting a particular curiosity into global health.
+It has greatly deepened my interests in all aspects of health, igniting a particular curiosity about global health.
 At the moment I am working on a project to analyse the relationship between adolescent obesity and education, namely whether obesity is the cause or the effect of lower educational achievement.
-I also have a keen interest in health inequalities, and wish to see a world where everyone has equal access to healthcare.
-In fact, in the future I hope to be part of Médecins Sans Frontières, and provide aid wherever in the world it is needed most.
+I also have a keen interest in health inequalities and wish to see a world where everyone has equal access to healthcare.
+In fact, in the future, I hope to be part of Médecins Sans Frontières and provide aid wherever in the world it is needed most.

 Lastly, I must admit that LIYSF undoubtedly gave me an insight into the endless opportunities that are out there, sparking an interest in fields of science I did not even know existed!
 I feel that having the chance to meet both renowned professionals and brilliant budding scientists from all over the world, definitely broadened my perspective and challenged me to think in new ways, ultimately contributing to the person that I am today.